articulate/tinygen/README.md

 To publish a new version, just:

 ```
-yarn run publish
+yarn version
+npm publish --access public
 ```

 You will be prompted for a new version number, the package will be rebuilt, and the tag pushed to `git` before publishing to `npm`.
-Note that this is different than `yarn publish`, which we can't use until [#1694](https://github.com/yarnpkg/yarn/issues/1694) is resolved.
+The second step is required until [#1694](https://github.com/yarnpkg/yarn/issues/1694) is resolved.